Floorp-Projects/Floorp/netwerk/docs/dns/dns-over-https-trr.md

 2. The address successfully resolved via TRR could not be connected to.
 3. TRR result is NXDOMAIN.

+When a DNS resolution doesn't use TRR we will normally preserve that data in the form of a _TRRSkippedReason_.
+A detailed explanation of each one is available [here](trr-skip-reasons).

 In other cases, instead of falling back, we will trigger a fresh Confirmation (which will start us on a fresh connection to the provider) and retry the lookup with TRR again.
 We only retry once.